adamcate/OppyJr/README.md

 Depending on your target board, you may want to change the pin values in Pins.h to correspond with your motor pins. main.cpp contains example code in this instance

+you will either also have to change the configuration in the platform.io extension or modify the target in the files